Women in 1930s Francoist Spain: Basque nationalism

 During the Civil War, PNV was split in its position because nationalists views and Catholic orientation.
 Despite initial statements indicating support for the Second Republic, not every local section was willing to express support for armed resistance to Nationalist forces.
 Early on in cities like Guipúzcoa, the party tried to be neutral and mediate conflict between both sides.
 In cities like Vizcaya and Bilbao, PNV organized militias in support of Republicans.

 The Basque Country in the early Franco period saw many people being subjected to mass arrest and imprisonment, along with many people being killed.
 The regime engaged in an active suppression of all nationalist expressions across Spain, impacting Basques, Catalans and others.
 National flags were prohibited.
-All languages by Spanish were banned.
+All languages but Spanish were banned.
 Basque cultural symbols were replaced by those of Spanish National Catholicism.

-In the Basque Country, following the Nationalist seizing control of the area, women found themselves being investigated by the new regime.
+In the Basque Country, following the Spanish nationalists seizing control of the area, women found themselves being investigated by the new regime.
 In Biscay, over 300 different women were investigated in this period.
 Many were also imprisoned.
-They were subject to scrutiny because people accused them of being involved with or having sympathies for groups like PCE, UGT, Partido Nacionalista Vasco (PNV), and Emakume Abertzaleen Batzak.
+They were subject to scrutiny because they were accused them of being involved with or having sympathies for groups like PCE, UGT, Partido Nacionalista Vasco (PNV), and Emakume Abertzaleen Batzak.

 Starting at the end of the Spanish Civil War, Basque nationalists began to stockpile weaponry.
 They also began to train members in weapons use out of fear of the growing risk of illegal violence toward them by right wing actors.
 This accelerated during the 1940s as a result of World War II, when French Basques were active in their resistance to Nazi Germany.